 The special role of the chair of the board in Wholly Owned State Entities is governed by Companies Ordinance.
 The particular duties of the chair of the board are regulated in the formal board procedures.
-In addition, whenever the company is faced with particularly important decisions affecting SHG, the board of directors must, through the chairperson, coordinate in writing its view with that of the representative of the Owner (i.e. SHG's representative non-executive director on the board).
+In addition, whenever the company is faced with particularly important decisions affecting SHG, the board of directors must, through the chairman, coordinate in writing its view with that of the representative of the Owner (i.e. SHG's representative non-executive director on the board).

-7.3.6 Decisions concerning the Chief Executive Officer (CEO)
+7.3.6 Decisions concerning the CEO

-A chief executive officer or equivalent must be appointed in all Wholly Owned State Entities.
-One of the principal tasks of the board is to appoint, evaluate and, where necessary, dismiss the CEO.
-The board must adopt written instructions that set out the allocation of duties between the Board and the CEO including his/ her role as a director of the Company, using a Job profile that has been approved by the Board.
+A chief executive officer or equivalent must be appointed for all SOEs.
+One of the principal tasks of the board is to appoint, evaluate and, when necessary, dismiss the CEO.
+The board must adopt written instructions that set out the allocation of duties between the Board and the CEO including his/ role as a director of the Company, using a Job profile that has been approved by the Board.